pohly/enhancements/keps/sig-node/xxx-dynamic-resource-allocation/README.md

 The user experience with that approach is poor because per-resource parameters must be stored in annotations of a PVC due to the lack of custom per-PVC parameters.
-Such parameters were [proposed before](https://github.com/kubernetes-csi/external-provisioner/issues/86) but were essentially [rejected by SIG-Storage](https://github.com/kubernetes-csi/external-provisioner/issues/86#issuecomment-465836185)
+Passing annotations as additional parameters was [proposed before](https://github.com/kubernetes-csi/external-provisioner/issues/86) but were essentially [rejected by SIG-Storage](https://github.com/kubernetes-csi/external-provisioner/issues/86#issuecomment-465836185)